Skip to content

 6 min read

-AdaBoost means Adaptive Boosting and it is a is a powerful ensemble learning technique that combines multiple weak classifiers to create a strong classifier.
+AdaBoost means Adaptive Boosting which is a ensemble learning technique that combines multiple weak classifiers to create a strong classifier.
 It works by sequentially adding classifiers to correct the errors made by previous models giving more weight to the misclassified data points.
+In this articl

 3 min read